Apollo 11: Launch and flight to lunar orbit

 The Apollo 11 Saturn V space vehicle lifts off with astronauts Neil A. Armstrong, Michael Collins and Edwin E. Aldrin Jr. at 9:32 am.
 EDT July 16, 1969, from Kennedy Space Center's Launch Complex 39A.

 An estimated one million spectators watched the launch of Apollo 11 from the highways and beaches in the vicinity of the launch site.
 Dignitaries included the Chief of Staff of the United States Army, General William Westmoreland, four cabinet members, 19 state governors, 40 mayors, 60 ambassadors and 200 congressmen.
 Vice President Spiro Agnew viewed the launch with former president Lyndon B. Johnson and his wife Lady Bird Johnson.
 Around 3,500 media representatives were present.
 About two-thirds were from the United States; the rest came from 55 other countries.
 The launch was televised live in 33 countries, with an estimated 25 million viewers in the United States alone.
 Millions more around the world listened to radio broadcasts.
 President Richard Nixon viewed the launch from his office in the White House with his NASA liaison officer, Apollo astronaut Frank Borman.
 Lodging near Cape Canaveral was reported as being booked months ahead in advance for the launch by a Florida newspaper.

 Saturn V AS-506 launched Apollo 11 on July 16, 1969, at 13:32:00 UTC (9:32:00 EDT).
-At 13.2 seconds into the flight, the launch vehicle began to roll into its flight azimuth of 72.058°.
+At 13.2 seconds into the flight, the vehicle began to roll into its flight azimuth of 72.058°.
 Full shutdown of the first-stage engines occurred about 2 minutes and 42 seconds into the mission, followed by separation of the S-IC and ignition of the S-II engines.
 The second stage engines then cut off and separated at about 9 minutes and 8 seconds, allowing the first ignition of the S-IVB engine a few seconds later.